MHSEAST/mhseast.github.io/README.md

-## Welcome Midland High School's EAST Conference Presentation.
+## Welcome to Midland High School's EAST Conference Presentation.

 Here we will guide you through a journey of our school's EAST projects.